SomeOddCodeGuy/SomeOddCodeGuy/README.md

 <img src="https://github.com/SomeOddCodeGuy/SomeOddCodeGuy/blob/main/SomeOddCodeGuy_Sway.gif" alt="SomeOddCodeGuy">
 </p>

-I'm a developer who's been visiting world of LLMs as a hobby since 2023.
+I'm a developer who's been visiting the world of LLMs as a hobby since 2023.
 My main focus is on locally run, offline, LLMs which I mostly use for even more hobby tinkering.

-I generally do most of my development on a local Git repository on my home network, and then push everything up here at once.
+I generally do most of my developmen locally, and then push everything up here at once.
+I do most of my work on weekends.
-I do most of my commits on weekends, and in some rare cases I might do one late at night on weekdays.

 I'm quite passionate in regards to the power of workflows with LLMs, and as a developer I generally prefer more manual chat-style interfacing with LLMs powered by workflows than I do leaving a task to an automated agent.
 There are some exceptions, however; web searching is a great use of agents, IMO.

-But as a developer, with the current tech (as of 2025-03), I feel that I can iterate faster and cleaner sitting in between the AI and my code.
+But as a developer, with the current tech (as of 2025-08), I feel that I can iterate faster and cleaner sitting in between the AI and my code.